 A Comparison of Two Methods for Stochastic Fault Detection: the Parity Space Approach and Principal Component Analysis

-This paper compares two methods for fault detection and isolation in a stochastic setting.
-We assume additive faults on input and output signals, and stochastic unmeasurable disturbances.
+This paper reviews and compares two methods for fault detection and isolation in a stochastic setting, assuming additive faults on input and output signals and stochastic unmeasurable disturbances.
 The first method is the parity space approach, analyzed in a stochastic setting.
-The stochastic parity space approach is similar to a Kalman filter, but uses an FIR fiter, while the Kalman filter is IIR.
-This enables faster response to changes.
-The second method is to use PCA, principal component analysis.
-In this case no model is needed, but fault isolation will be more difficult.
-The methods are illustrated on a simulation model of an F-16 aircraft.
-The fault detection probabilities can be calculated explicitly for the parity space approach, and are verified by simulations.
-The simulations of the PCA method suggest that the residuals have similar fault detection and isolation capabilities as for the stochastic parity space approach.
+This leads to Kalman filter like residual generators, but with a FIR filter rather than an IIR filter as for the Kalman filter.
+The second method is to use principal component analysis (PCA).
+The advantage is that no model or structural information about the dynamic system is needed, in contrast to the parity space approach.
+We explain how PCA works in terms of parity space relations.
+The methods are illustrated on a simulation model of an F-16 aircraft, where six different faults are considered.
+The result is that PCA has similar fault detection and isolation capabilities as the stochastic parity space approach.

 Place, publisher, year, edition, pages